RECORDINGS

 Fabian Arends (drums)

-Release Date: 08 May 2014
+RELEASE DATE: 08 May 2014

 Trombonist-composer Craig Brenan isn’t one to stay still musically for long.
 His new recording, “Autonomic Robots” embraces his ongoing search for new ways to express himself through his music, While challenging the defining boundaries of jazz.
 By drawing upon outside influences and incorporating a small wind ensemble into his palette, Brenan has achieved the element of surprise for which reviewers have called him “singularly original”.